Published by: Julia

 How to make perfect fried chicken

-Most meat eaters love fried chicken, so it is great to hear that it is back in fashion again.
+Most meat-eaters love fried chicken, so it is great to hear that it is back in fashion again.
 In America, even very posh restaurants are starting to put it back on their menus.
 Something that inspired Thomas to include this iconic dish in his meat course.

 It was great to see him doing things the old-fashioned way, using a cast iron pan instead of a deep fat fryer.
 The cooking process takes a bit longer, but it really is worth the extra effort.
 Right at the end, he fried off some rosemary and scattered it over the chicken.
-It looked nice and, surprisingly, when you taste it there actually is a tiny hint of the
+It looked nice and, surprisingly, when you taste it there actually is a tiny hint of the flavour of this wonderful herb.
+A really nice touch.

 How to cook wonderful wiener schnitzel